Cook Up a Storm: Plot

 It was while celebrating their victory that the manager of Li Group tells Paul he wants to replace him with Mei You (Michelle Bai), sous chef and girlfriend, reasoning that a woman is far more appealing on media than a man.
 Betrayed and confused, Paul tries to defend his position as head chef, but Mei You exposes his dark secret: Paul has problems tasting certain flavors, especially saltiness.
 To compensate, he would utilize a notebook containing all his recipes and have others test taste for him.
 To make matters worse, the manager announces that he and Mei You are romantically involved.
 Mei You explains to Paul that she never loved him and only sided with him to surpass him.
 Now that she can take the title as executive chef of Stellar, she doesn't need Paul anymore.
 Angry that he has lost everything, Paul leaves.

-Sky bumps into Paul drinking at an event stadium.
+Tian Ci bumps into Paul drinking at an event stadium.
 Both share their past and troubles, and find mutual respect for each other.
 Both have a common goal of reaching the culinary top and decided to team up.
 At Seven, the Li Group wants Uncle Seven to sign away his restaurant, but Uncle Seven refuses.
-Paul and Sky then appear, announcing their partnership.
+Paul and Tian Ci then appear, announcing their partnership.
 Paul reminds the manager that as the winner of the competition, he is eligible to compete at the culinary championship, not the Li Group.
 Surprised by that technicality, the Li Group leaves, hypocritically calling Paul a traitor but not before Paul headbutted the manager in revenge.
-Sky trains Paul in the ways of Chinese cooking as well as developing Paul's limited palate to help create something new for the competition.
+Tian Ci trains Paul in the ways of Chinese cooking as well as developing Paul's limited palate to help create something new for the competition.